Shabinder/JavaTube/README.md

 ### Using the search feature

-The `results()` method will return an ArrayList with Youtube objects that can be inspected and downloaded.
+The `results()` method will return an List with Youtube objects that can be inspected and downloaded.

 ```java
 public static void main(String[] args) throws Exception {